 On the outside, the EX ditches the Sport's gloss black and other unique, sporty elements in favor of a few more upgrades.
 Instead, you get a one-touch power moonroof with a tilting function and walk away auto lock on the smart entry system.
 Also, the EX is equipped with upgraded variable intermittent windshield wipers.
 The side mirrors are heated and power-operated in the body color with turn indicators built into each one.
 Also, this trim level gets 17-inch machine finished alloy wheels done up with chic Gloss Shark Gray inserts.

-Compare the 2022 Honda HR-V EX vs EX-L Trim.
+Compare the EX vs EX-L Trim.
 What is the difference?